Nissan QG engine: QG16DE

-The QG16DE is a 1597 cc straight 4-cylinder engine with Double Over Head Camshafts with 16 valves.
+The QG16DE is a 1597 cc straight 4-cylinder engine with double over head camshafts with 16 valves.
 The cylinder head also features Nissan Variable Cam Timing (N-VCT) and micro-polished camshafts.
 A new water pump assembly has been designed for the QG16DE; the design is based on the water pump from the GA16DE, the changes made it more efficient and reliable than its predecessor.
-The engine produces 120 PS at 6000 rpm and 165 Nm at 4000 rpm.
+The engine produces 120 PS at 6000 rpm and 165 Nm at 4000 rpm, although a variety of other power figures are shown for other years and in other installations.
 Bore and stroke is 76x88 mm.